211 Palm Beach/Treasure Coast

 - Public Utility Companies that provide electric, gas or water within Palm Beach and the Treasure Coast

-- Substance Abuse Programs for profit or non-profit must be licensed by DCF or provide a DCF waiver.
+- Substance Abuse Programs for profit or non-profit must be licensed by DCF, (Department of Children and Families) or provide a DCF waiver.

 - Informal/Not Incorporated Entities such as support groups, 800 numbers and websites are included at the discretion of 211

-If an agency/program does not (or no longer) meets the criteria listed in the inclusion section, 211 Palm Beach/Treasure Coast reserves the right to refuse to list or to remove any resource within its database without notification.
-Additionally, any resource that meets any of the following exclusion criteria will not be listed or will be immediately purged from the data base without notice.
+If an agency does not (or no longer) meets the criteria listed in the inclusion section, 211 Palm Beach/Treasure Coast reserves the right to refuse to list or to remove any resource within its database without notification.
+Additionally, any resource that meets any of the following exclusion criteria will not be listed or will be immediately purged from the database without notice.

 - Individual mental health professionals are not included in the 211 database, as 211 accesses information online regarding these providers based on what insurance the caller has

 - Medical Practitioners are not included in the 211 database.
-The Medical Society maintains this information.
+Each county’s Medical Society maintains this information

 - Private attorneys are not included in the 211 database.
 The Bar Association maintains this information.

 - Do not provide health, human or community service or have a related role (funding, planning, coordinating or monitoring) in the health/human services arena.

 - Are unlicensed, lose their license, have their license suspended, and are operating in an industry where licensing standards exist